What is a Knowledge Card?

 In 2011, Google issued a patent describing Knowledge Cards.
 In 2015, we are already starting to see them appear in search results.
+Many in SEO are now utilising the use of The Google Knowledge Graph in their strategies.

 In short, a knowledge cards is the feature image you find appearing at the top of your search results.
 They give users the general overview of the subject matter they are searching.
 For example, the “Knowledge Card” for Queen Elizabeth II turns up this: